HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 ) }}

 {# TODO(authors): Can you clarify how a link can be both outgoing and internal? #}
-The median page has 61 outgoing internal links on desktop and 54 on mobile.
+The median page has 61 outgoing internal links (those links going to other pages of the same site) on desktop and 54 on mobile.
 This is down 12.8% and 10% respectively from [last year's analysis](../2019/seo#linking).
 This suggests that sites are not maximizing the ability to improve the crawlability and link equity flow through their pages in the way they did the year before.

 {{ figure_markup(
   image="seo-outgoing-links-internal.png",